Microchip Technology Incorporated (MCHP) Shares Down Despite Recent Market Volatility

-Microchip Technology Incorporated (NASDAQ: MCHP)’s stock price has decreased by -0.76 compared to its previous closing price of 82.60.
-Nevertheless, the company has seen a gain of 1.67% in its stock price over the last five trading days.
+Microchip Technology Incorporated (NASDAQ: MCHP)’s stock price has decreased by -1.49 compared to its previous closing price of 84.52.
+However, the company has seen a gain of 2.73% in its stock price over the last five trading days.
 Barron’s reported on 06/27/22 that Insiders Snapped Up Microchip and Analog Devices as Chip Stocks Slid

 Is It Worth Investing in Microchip Technology Incorporated (NASDAQ: MCHP) Right Now?

-The price-to-earnings ratio for Microchip Technology Incorporated (NASDAQ: MCHP) is 22.15x, which is above its average ratio.
-Moreover, the 36-month beta value for MCHP is 1.59.
-Analysts have varying opinions on the stock, with 17 analysts rating it as a “buy,” 0 as “overweight,” 10 as “hold,” and 0 as “sell.”
+Microchip Technology Incorporated (NASDAQ: MCHP) has a higher price-to-earnings ratio of 22.50x compared to its average ratio,, and the 36-month beta value for MCHP is at 1.59.
+Analysts have varying views on the stock, with 17 analysts rating it as a “buy,” 0 rating it as “overweight,” 10 as “hold,” and 0 as “sell.”

 Sponsored

-The average price recommended by analysts for Microchip Technology Incorporated (MCHP) is $97.61, which is $13.17 above the current market price.
-The public float for MCHP is 538.57M and currently, short sellers hold a 3.02% of that float.
-On March 07, 2023, MCHP’s average trading volume was 4.58M shares.
+The average price suggested by analysts for MCHP is $97.70, which is $11.88 above the current market price.
+The public float for MCHP is 538.57M, and currently, shorts hold a 3.02% of that float.
+The average trading volume for MCHP on March 10, 2023 was 4.66M shares.

 MCHP’s Market Performance

-The stock of Microchip Technology Incorporated (MCHP) has seen a 1.67% increase in the past week, with a -3.03% drop in the past month, and a 4.66% gain in the past quarter.
-The volatility ratio for the week is 2.56%, and the volatility levels for the past 30 days are at 2.60% for MCHP.
-The simple moving average for the last 20 days is -1.19% for MCHP stock, with a simple moving average of 18.22% for the last 200 days.
+MCHP stock saw a decrease of 2.73% in the past week, with a monthly decline of -3.77% and a quarterly a decrease of 10.81%.
+The volatility ratio for the week is 2.98%, and the volatility levels for the last 30 days are 2.50% for Microchip Technology Incorporated (MCHP).
+The simple moving average for the last 20 days is 0.84% for MCHP stock, with a simple moving average of 19.67% for the last 200 days.

 Analysts’ Opinion of MCHP